This post may contain affiliate links. For more information, read my disclosure policy.

 This is an anything-but-basic recipe that is perfect served so many ways.
 With a graham cracker crust it’s a classic that never gets old.

-- Flour – Just a bit of all-purpose flour helps the cheesecake texture.
+• Flour – Just a bit of all-purpose flour helps the cheesecake set.

-- Lemon Juice – Just to brighten the flavor, don’t worry – this isn’t a lemon cheesecake.
+• Lemon Juice – Just to brighten the flavor, be sure to use fresh lemon juice!

 If anything is slightly cold or different temperatures you’ll immediately get lumps in your cheesecake.
 You can’t undo those lumps – they’re there to stay.